-"Cause" is defined in the employment agreement as (i) a material failure by Mr. Orgel to comply with our written policies or rules after being provided written notice and failing to remedy such failure within 30 days after such notice; (ii) Mr. Orgel's conviction of, or plea of "guilty" or "no contest" to, a crime involving moral turpitude, deceit, dishonesty or fraud that has caused harm to us or any affiliate of ours; (iii) Mr. Orgel's willful and continued failure to substantially perform (other than by reason of disability) his duties and responsibilities assigned or delegated after receiving written notification of such failure from our board of directors and failing to remedy such failure within 30 days after such notice; (iv) any intentional act of dishonesty, deceit, fraud, moral turpitude, misconduct, breach of trust or acts intentionally against the financial or business interests of Flywire by Mr. Orgel, or his use or possession of illegal drugs in the workplace; (v) the material breach by Mr. Orgel of any of his obligations under any agreement between him and us after being provided written notice and failing to remedy such failure within 30 days after such notice; or (vi) Mr. Orgel's failure to cooperate in good faith with a governmental or internal investigation of Flywire or its directors, officers or employees, if we have requested his cooperation.
-Notwithstanding the foregoing, no act, or failure to act, will be deemed "willful" or "intentional" if done or omitted to be done by Mr. Orgel in good faith with a reasonable belief that his act, or failure to act, was in the best interest of Flywire.
+"Cause" is defined in the offer letter as Mr. Orgel's (i) material failure to comply with the Company's written policies or rules after being provided written notice and 30 days' opportunity to cure, (ii) conviction of, or plea of "guilty or "no contest" to, a crime involving moral turpitude, deceit, dishonesty or fraud that has caused harm to the Company or any affiliate of the Company, (iii) willful and continued failure to substantially perform (other than by reason of disability) his duties and responsibilities assigned or delegated after receiving written notification of such failure from the Company's board of directors and 30 days' opportunity to cure, (iv) any intentional act of dishonesty, deceit, fraud, moral turpitude, misconduct, breach of trust or acts intentionally against the financial or business interests of the Company, or his use or possession of illegal drugs in the workplace, (v) the material breach of any obligations under any agreement between him and the Company after being provided written notice and 30 days' opportunity to cure, or (vi) failure to cooperate in good faith with a governmental or internal investigation of the Company or its directors, officers or employees, if the Company has requested his cooperation.

-"Resignation for Good Reason" is defined in the employment agreement as a separation as a result of Mr. Orgel's resignation within 12 months after one of the following conditions has come into existence without his written consent: (i) a material diminution in Mr. Orgel's compensation (except for across-the-board reductions affecting our similarly situated employees generally); (ii) a material diminution in Mr. Orgel's title, duties, authority and responsibilities within Flywire; (iii) the relocation of Mr. Orgel's principal workplace by more than 50 miles away from the location which he was working immediately prior to the required relocation without his prior consent; or (iv) a material breach of our obligation under any agreement between us and Mr. Orgel.
-A "Resignation for Good Reason" shall not be deemed to have occurred unless Mr. Orgel gives our written notice of the condition within 60 days after the condition comes into existence and we fail to remedy the condition within 30 days after receiving his written notice.
+"Resignation for Good Reason" is defined in the offer letter as a separation as a result of Mr. Orgel's resignation within 90 days after a relocation of his principal workplace by more than 50 miles away from the location which he was working immediately prior to the required relocation without his prior consent.
+A "Resignation for Good Reason" will not be deemed to have occurred unless Mr. Orgel gives the Company written notice of the condition within 90 days after the condition comes into existence and Mr. Orgel obtains actual knowledge of such condition, and the Company fails to remedy the condition within 30 days after receiving his notice.

-In addition, on October 16, 2019, Mr. Orgel entered into our standard Proprietary Rights, Non-Disclosure, Developments, Non-Competition, and Non-Solicitation Agreement, which contains a 12-month post-termination non-solicitation and non-competition provisions, provided that such 12-month period will automatically be extended to two years following the separation date if Mr. Orgel breaches a fiduciary duty to us or unlawfully takes, physically or electronically, any property belonging to us.
+In addition, on October 16, 2019, Mr. Orgel entered into Flywire's standard Proprietary Rights, Non-Disclosure, Developments, Non-Competition, and Non-Solicitation Agreement, which contains a 12-month post-termination non-solicitation and non-competition provisions, provided that such 12-month period will automatically be extended to two years following the separation date if Mr. Orgel breaches a fiduciary duty to the Company or unlawfully takes, physically or electronically, any property belonging to the Company.